drocheam/optrace/docs/source/usage/spectrum.rst

    h =&~ 6.62607015\cdot 10^{-34} ~\text{J s}\\
    k_\text{B} =&~ 1.380649 \cdot 10^{-23} ~\text{J/K}\\

-Note that :math:`\lambda` must be specified in meters.
+Note that :math:`\lambda` must be specified in meters in the above equation.

 .. topic:: Note

    The spectral radiance :math:`B_\lambda` (Power per solid angle, source area and wavelength) is given in units :math:`\text{W}/(\text{m}^3~\text{sr})`, whereas the units in this class should be :math:`\text{W/nm}` (Power per wavelength).
 Since :math:`B_\lambda` is constant over the source area and angle independent, converting it corresponds to a simple rescaling.
-   This is done while raytracing, where a specfic desired power is matched.

-There is an option to normalize the spectrum, such that the peak value inside the visible range is equal to one.
+There is an option to normalize the spectrum, so the peak value equals one.
+This can prove useful for plotting the spectrum.
-If the peak wavelength is inside the visible range then to Stefan–Boltzmann law can be applied to calculate the normalization factor, otherwise the maximum value should lie at one of the edges of the visible range.
+If the peak wavelength is inside the visible range, then the Stefan–Boltzmann law can be applied to calculate the normalization factor.
+Otherwise the maximum value will lie at one of the edges of the visible range.

-A blackbody radiator, following Planck's law, with a specific temperature :python:`T` in Kelvin is initialized with:
+A blackbody radiator, following Planck's law, with a specific temperature of :python:`T` in Kelvin, is initialized as:

 .. testcode::